Reversing Medical Disease Clinic

 Continuous Ambulatory Peritoneal Dialysis (CAPD) is the only type of peritoneal dialysis that is done without machines.
 You do this yourself, usually four or five times a day; at home and/or at work.
 You put a bag of dialysate (2-‐2.5 liters of dianeal) into your peritoneal cavity through the catheter.
 The dialysate stays there for about three or four hours before it is drained back into an empty bag and thrown away.
 This is called an exchange.
 You use a new bag of dialysate each time you do an exchange.
 While the dialysate dwells in your peritoneal cavity, you can go about your usual activities at work, at school or at home.
 There are usually about 5 exchanges that take place during the day.
 None at night/bedtime.

 Automated Peritoneal Dialysis (APD) usually is done at home using a special machine called a cycler.
-This is similar to CAPD except that a number of cycles (exchanges) occur usually while sleeping.
-Each cycle usually lasts 1-‐1/2 hours and exchanges are done throughout the night.
+This is similar to CAPD except that several cycles (exchanges) occur usually while sleeping.
+Each cycle usually lasts 1 to 1½ hours and exchanges are done throughout the night.
 There are about 7 to 8 exchanges that take place during the night and none during the day.
-The fluid is drain though a tube that extends to the patients toilet.
+The fluid drains through a tube that extends to the patient’s toilet.

 Life expectancy on dialysis can vary.
-It all depends on what disease put you there to begin with.
-RapperMD has a small percentage of patients that have been on dialysis for 10-‐15 years and an even smaller percentage that still work, go to school and even go on cruises.
+It depends on what disease caused you to need dialysis.
+RapperMD has a small percentage of patients that have been on dialysis for 10-15 years and an even smaller percentage that still work, go to school and even go on cruises.
 They do their dialysis as prescribed and make some dietary changes.
-RMD asks why go through any type of dialysis?
-We both urge you to start living healthy TODAY before its too late!
+RMD doesn’t want you to go through any type of dialysis.
+We urge you to start living healthy TODAY!

-Part 2: All access are at risk of not working properly
+Part 2: All dialysis accesses are at risk of not working properly.

-However there are certain medical conditions in which a doctor would recommend one modality over the other.
-So i would like to break this section into the pros and cons of both with concrete examples of patients medical condition so you can follow me.
+However, there are certain medical conditions in which a doctor would recommend one modality over the other.
+In the next section, I offer the pros and cons of both and provide concrete examples depending on the patient’s medical condition.

-1- a structure rountine is needed. the patient needs to be monitor more regularly w/fluid removal, medication changes, or until i get their blood pressure under better control.
+1- A structured routine is needed.
+The patient needs to be monitored more regularly w/fluid removal, medication changes, or until the blood pressure is better controlled.
 They can always switch modalities later.

-2- social network . especially for the elderly who are home bound /nursing home during the day, with dialysis, they have somewhere to go and share w/ people in this same circumstances to talk to.
+2- A social network is create amongst the clients.
+Especially for the elderly who are homebound or in a nursing home during the day.
+With dialysis they have somewhere to go and can talk to others who share same circumstances.

-3-temporary .
-For ex. while you heal from a gall bladder surgery when your modality was PD OR you develope Acute Kidney Injury because you took too many ibuprofen after becoming dehydrate and achy from too much weekend touch football.
+3-Temporary.
+For example, while you heal from a gall bladder surgery when your modality was PD OR you develop Acute Kidney Injury because you took too many ibuprofen after becoming dehydrate and achy from too much physical activity.

 4-Prefer NOT to do this at home.
-Some clients don’t want their grand children no where near the equipment.
+Some clients don’t want their grandchildren anywhere near the equipment.

-6- awaiting a living donor transplant .
-For example, You have a cousin who matched and has plan the summer to take off of work to go through the surgery with you. so using tunnel dialysis catheter in the meantime.
+6- Awaiting a living donor transplant .
+For example, you have a cousin who matched and has planned the summer to take off of work to go through the surgery with you.
+In the meantime, you would using a tunnel dialysis catheter.

-7- enviroment at home is not conducive to PD.
+7- The environment at home is not conducive to PD.

 Hemodialysis (HD) CONS

-1- peripheral vascular disease (PVD).
-For example you already have an amputation below your knee.
-Or diabetic neuropathy causing tingling in your fingers or a non healing ulcer on your toes.
-A vascular access in your arm or leg in will put you at risk of losing your hand or foot.
-Called ʻSteal Syndromeʼ.
+1- Peripheral vascular disease, Example: You already have an amputation below your knee, or diabetic neuropathy causing tingling in your fingers or a non-healing ulcer on your toes.
+A vascular access in your arm or leg will put you at risk of losing your hand or foot.
+This is called ʻSteal Syndrome.’

-2- heart disease.
-Your arteries are block, valves are calcified, or the heart only pumps <20 % of the blood to the rest of your organs every time it beats…..whichever you probably would not be able to handle a HD session.
-Your blood pressure may drop, or develope chest pain and/or start cramping all while still having a difficult time breathing because you are so full of water from the BBQ you couldnʼt resist last night and you make no urine!
+2- Heart disease, Your arteries are blocked, valves are calcified, or the heart only pumps <20 % of the blood to the rest of your organs every time it beats.
+In any of these cases, you probably wouldn’t be able to handle a HD session.
+Your blood pressure may drop or you may develop chest pain and/or start cramping all while having a difficulty breathing because you are so full of water from what you ate and drank last night — and your body can’t make urine!
 Just how much of my blood is being clean? *

-** HD is very fast, we pass 400-500 cc/min of your blood thru this artificial (artificial kidney or dialyzer) in a four hour session.
+** HD is very fast.
+We pass 400-500 cc/min of your blood through this artificial (artificial kidney or dialyzer) in a four-hour session.

-That is 96 liters of a person’s blood is clean in a 4 hour HD session.
+That is 96 liters of a person’s blood is cleaned in a 4 hour HD session.

-Divide that 96 liters by your plasma volume…do the math all of your blood has pass through this artificial filter about 18 times. whew!!!.
-And don’t forget that 36.8 liters of body fluid that is being shift in between body compartments and/or removed.
+Divide that 96 liters by your plasma volume.
+All of your blood has pass through this artificial filter about 18 times – whew!
+And don’t forget that 36.8 liters of body fluid that is being shifted in between body compartments and/or removed.

-then you need to get disconnected and leave so the next individual can get connected.
+Then you need to get disconnected from the machine, the technician cleans your chair and you leave so the next individual can get connected.

-3- diet/fluid intake is very strict. should gain no more than 2 liters between each session and no more than 4 during your weekend.
+3- Diet/fluid intake is very strict.
+You should gain no more than 2 liters between each session and no more than 4 during your weekend.